Monteverde feels like a tropical ski resort, nestled in the mountains, filled with cosy bars and restaurants, but without the snow.

 Santa Elena is the gateway to all that the area of Monteverde has to offer.
-As we mentioned earlier, it boasts a tropical ski-resort feel thanks to its location in the mountains and the cosy, quaint feeling of the town.
+It boasts a tropical ski-resort feel thanks to its location in the mountains and the cosy, quaint feeling of the town.

-Dorm beds start from $6 per night, whilst private rooms range from $20 all the way up to $250!
+Dorm beds start from $6 per night, while private rooms range from $20 all the way up to $250!

 The streets of Santa Elena downtown are lined with restaurants, bars and cafes offering all types of cuisine and taste.
 You can find everything from healthy vegetarian restaurants to taquerias, Italian and traditional Costa Rican food.

 Prices are slightly higher in Monteverde compared to other destinations in Costa Rica.
-The reason for this is because the transportation of the ingredients to the mountainous town can be a little tricky.
+The reason for this is that the transportation of the ingredients to the mountainous town can be a little tricky.

 Orchid Coffee — colourful bursts of flavour and great coffee